SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 ## Configure the Style Version In a Spartacus App

 A Spartacus app can declare the style version it wants to use by overriding the `$styleVersion` variable.
-By default the `$styleVersion` value is the `.0` version of the lates major version (like 3.0, 4.0 or 5.0).
+By default the `$styleVersion` value is the `.0` version of the latest major version (like 3.0, 4.0 or 5.0).
 As an example, for Spartacus version 4.3, the default `$styleVersion` in the styling library is 4.0.

 When you install Spartacus via the schematics installer, the installer generates the line of style code that overrides the `$styleVersion` value.
 The installer sets the value to the Spartacus version being installed or to the feature level being provided to installer from the command line.